Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 Attempt to gain information about your surroundings using one of your skills.
 This might be:

-- an opposed Focus (Perception) skill check to find a hidden enemy, pitting your Focus (Perception) against their Agility (Stealth) check results, revealing that creature’s position and breaking their stealth.
+- an opposed Focus (Perception) skill check to find a hidden enemy, pitting your Focus (Perception) against their Agility (Stealth) check results, revealing that creature’s position and breaking their stealth (but not any magical invisibility that they might have)
 - an Expertise (Humanities) skill check to determine the tactics being used by your opponent
 - an Insight skill check to urgently search for clues about your predicament
 - an Focus (Anima) skill check to try to understand an ability or feature of your opponent